fosterrath-mila/ift6759/projects/project1/evaluation.md

 ### Model preparation (``prepare_model``)

-The model preparation function itself can be fairly minimalistic based on your model's architecture.
+The model preparation function itself can be fairly minimalistic depending on your model's architecture.
 For example, users that built ``tf.keras``-compatible models will only need to fill this function with:
 ```
 path = "/project/cq-training-1/project1/submissions/teamXX/model/best_model.pth"
 model = tf.keras.models.load_model(path)